Written by Jaan Soone (5th edition, updated on 28.11..2023).

 To support the uptake of sustainable maritime fuels, the Commission proposes to limit the carbon intensity of the energy used on board ships.
 Accordingly, the proposal sets a fuel standard for ships and introduces a requirement for the most polluting ship types to use onshore electricity when at berth.
 It puts the responsibility for compliance on the shipping company.

-In the European Parliament, the Committee on Transport and Tourism (TRAN) has been leading the work on this file.
+In the European Parliament, the Committee on Transport and Tourism (TRAN) led the work on this file.
 Parliament adopted its position for interinstitutional negotiations in October 2022.
 The Council adopted its general approach in July 2022.
-A trilogue agreement, requiring the approval of both institutions, was reached on 23 March 2023.
-That agreement needs now to be formally adopted by each of the co-legislators.
+A trilogue agreement was reached on 23 March 2023.
+The final act was signed on 13 September 2023 and was published in the Official Journal of the EU on 22 September 2023.
+It entered into force on 12 October 2023.

 |Proposal for a Regulation of the European Parliament and of the Council on the use of renewable and low-carbon fuels in maritime transport and amending Directive 2009/16/EC|